 Bacterial infections don’t disappear on their own, and need antibiotic treatment.
 For mild, uncomplicated infections, topical antibiotic ointments might be enough to clear up the infection.

-If the infection is more severe, your podiatrist might need to prescribe oral antibiotics and drain the pus; after this procedure, you must make sure to keep your toe wrapped with clean, sterile gauze which must be replaced every 24 hours.
-Also, keep in mind that you should always complete an antibiotic course once you have started taking it to avoid bacterial antibiotic resistance.
+If the infection is more severe, your podiatrist might need to remove the small spike of the nail and drain the pus; after this procedure, you must make sure to keep your toe wrapped with clean, sterile gauze which must be replaced every 24 hours.
 You can also take over-the-counter anti-inflammatory medications, such as ibuprofen, to relieve the pain and swelling.